 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where ponomarevite typically forms.
+Look in volcanic fumaroles country, the host setting where ponomarevite typically forms.
 If you start seeing sylvite, halite, tenorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.